Smile Like You Just Don’t Care – Because You Don’t!™

 How much do dental implants cost?

-The price of teeth implants can range from $1,500 to $3,000, depending on your unique circumstances and the dental office you visit.
-Dental implants are more than just a product, the implant procedure is a service performed by a qualified dentist.
+The price of teeth implants can start anywhere from $2,500 to $5,000, depending on your unique circumstances and the dental office you visit.
+Dental implants are more than just a product, the surgical implant procedure is a medical service performed by a qualified dentist—no shortcuts.

 Are dental implants permanent?